 Healthwatch Lancashire staff and volunteers are taking part in workshops to make sure that views from the people of Lancashire contribute to the way services will be changing in the future.

 In 2015, NHS England worked with other national organisations to produce The Five Year Forward View, this is a national plan to improve health and care services.
 This plan says that services need to get better at preventing ill health, improve, overall quality, safety and become more efficient.

-November 2016 saw a draft of a local Sustainability and Transformation Plan published, it’s purpose was to encourage further thinking about potential solutions to health and social care challenges and draw together five local plans.
-This can be downloaded by visiting http://www.lancashiresouthcumbria.org.uk/sustainability-and-transformation-plan
+November 2016 saw a draft of a local Sustainability and Transformation Partnership published, it’s purpose was to encourage further thinking about potential solutions to health and social care challenges and draw together five local plans.

 In March 2017, NHS England announced in the Next Steps on the NHS Five Year Forward View document that moving forward Sustainability and Transformation Partnerships will have the role to deliver the NHS Five Year Forward View and key national priorities.